La Degustation Bohême Bourgeoise Restaurant⭐, Prague: A Michelin-Starred Tribute to Czech Cuisine

 Olomouc cheese, beetroot, beef, trout, catfish, carp, cabbage, poppy seeds, plum jam, horseradish.
 Some of the fundamental and most distinctive ingredients of Czech cuisine, which at La Degustation Bohême Bourgeoise Restaurant take on entirely new forms.

-La Degustation Bohême Bourgeoise proves that Czech cuisine doesn’t have to be heavy or bland.
+La Degustation Bohême Bourgeoise proves that Czech cuisine doesn’t have to be heavy or unsophisticated.
 Here, the creative team serves dishes that surprise, delight with harmonious flavors, and captivate with their presentation.

 La Degustation Bohême Bourgeoise Restaurant, amuse-bouche: beef tartare.